StuartRiffle/ragtag-tiger/README.md

 - consolidates multiple RAG responses using a "moderator" LLM that writes the final output
 - supports pseudo-interactive chat from the command line, switchable chat/query response modes

-It's mostly boilerplate/glue code that you were going to have to write anyway, so if this saves you an afternoon of sifting through machine-generated LlamaIndex tutorials and arguing with Copilot, please feel free to buy me a coffee.

 # Setup
 The steps are the same as other Python programs.